Blog

 by

-Please see the conference website for more details.
 The in-person event will take place in the center of beautiful Cascais, Portugal.
-Capacity is limited to 25 participants.
-This time, we want to explore the connections between ergodicity economics, ecological rationality, heuristics in […]
+This time, we want to explore the connections between ergodicity economics, ecological rationality, heuristics in decision-making, and the rationality debate in economics.
+Note: Participation is by invitation only, and […]

 -